 ALEKS “Placement, Preparation, and Learning” (ALEKS PPL) uses adaptive, open-response questioning to rapidly and accurately assess each student in 30 questions or less.
 Students are correctly placed and given the opportunity to improve their placement with targeted learning with up to 6 months of access to the Prep and Learning Module.
-The ALEKS PPL placement policies below apply to all students entering Illinois in Summer 2017, Fall 2017, or Spring 2018.
+The policies below apply to all students entering the University of Illinois at Urbana-Champaign in Summer 2018, Fall 2018, or Spring 2019.

-ALEKS PPL test scores expire after four months.
-Thus, if you do not enroll in and complete the recommended course in the semester immediately following your ALEKS PPL test, you will have to take the ALEKS PPL Math Placement Exam again at your own expense in order to obtain an updated course placement.
+ALEKS PPL test scores expire in four months.
+This means that you must enroll in and complete the math course into which you place the semester that immediately follows the date of your ALEKS PPL test.
+Otherwise, you will need to take the ALEKS PPL Math Placement Exam again at your own expense in order to obtain an updated course placement.
 Click here to learn more about ALEKS PPL and about the Math Department's expectations.

-The ALEKS PPL Math Placement Exam does not award proficiency credit.
+The ALEKS PPL Math Placement Test does not award proficiency credit.
 Click here for information about the Math Proficiency Exams.

 Questions?
 Contact "Placement & Proficiency" staff by by emailing email@example.com or by calling 217-244-4437 during business hours.